nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `language French` displays a list where each word or translation is from French language.

 **Note**
-* Unlike the `find` command, the `language` command uses exact search.
+* Unlike the `find` command, the `language` command uses **exact search**.
 So it will not display the flash cards whose word or translation contains the specified language as a substring or keyword.
     * e.g. `language Chinese` will not display following flash cards:
         * `w/读书 t/read book wl/简体中文 tl/English`
         * `w/讀書 t/read book wl/Traditional Chinese tl/English`